harishsarmav/harishsarma_v/projects.md

 subtitle: Explore My Personal Projects
 ---

 Welcome to my projects page!
-Here, I showcase some of the personal projects I’ve been working on, ranging from **AI-powered tools** to **web development**.
-Each project represents a step forward in my journey as a developer, where I’m constantly learning, experimenting, and challenging myself to push boundaries in technology.
+Here, I showcase some of the personal projects I’ve been working on, Each project represents a step forward in my journey as a developer, where I’m constantly learning, experimenting, and challenging myself to push boundaries in technology.

 Feel free to explore the repos, try out the demos, and even contribute if you find something interesting.
 Let’s build something amazing together!